circleci/circleci-docs/jekyll/_cci2/language-android.md

 To customize the image, create a Dockerfile that builds `FROM` the `circleci/android` image.
 See [Using Custom-Built Docker Images]({{ site.baseurl }}/2.0/custom-images/) for instructions.

+You can also use the [CircleCI Android Orb](https://circleci.com/orbs/registry/orb/circleci/android) to select your desired Android SDK and NDK.

 ### React Native Projects
 {:.no_toc}